Discover a whole new level of finance management thanks to user-friendly transaction handling and a high speed of transfers.

 2. Decide with what payment processing system you would like to work.

 For credit and debit card processing you need to partner up with a payment processor.
-There are two ways of doing that: a merchant account or payment service providers.
+There are two ways of doing that: a merchant account or payment institutions.

 In the first case you have to open an account in the acquiring bank.
 While in the second one you can work with companies that allow you to take debit card payments without creating a merchant account.

 3. Set up your credit and debit card payment hardware and software.